 Traveling New Zealand we made ‘the obligatory’ stop at the Hobbiton movie set.
-‘Lord of the rings’ fan or not, the place seems today to be on the New Zealand traveling must-do list.
+‘Lord of the Rings’ fan or not, the place seems today to be on New Zealand traveling must-do list.

 The first original Hobbiton movie set was dissembled after the ‘Lord of the rings’ trilogy filming came to an end.
 Yet again the movie set was created as the Hobbit saga was filmed.
 This time however a decision was made to preserve its vast majority and make it available for the saga fans and tourists.

-A scan of the Hobbiton movie set map we were given on spot.
+A scan of the Hobbiton movie set map we were given on the spot.

-The sightseeing tour is very well organised.
-As you make the reservation and pay the ticket (which you can of course make remotely from any place in the world) you are assigned an exact time when your coach departs.
+The sightseeing tour is very well organized.
+As you make the reservation and pay the ticket (which you can, of course, make remotely from any place in the world), you are assigned an exact time when your coach departs.
 Our visiting group was relatively small.
 Around fifteen people, maybe.
-During the bus ride you watch a video with some introduction made among others by Peter Jackson, the film saga promoter and director.
+During the bus ride, you watch a video with some introduction made among others by Peter Jackson, the film saga promoter and director.

-During our visit at the set we were assigned a guide, who was talking particulars and curiosities.
+During our visit to the set, we were assigned a guide, who was talking particulars and curiosities.
 Like the one, that Sean Austin aka Samwise Gamgee in one of the last scenes of the ‘Lord of The Rings’ trilogy was surprised by the director, who not having told him appointed his little daughter to play Samwise’s daughter.
-Yes I can recall the scene.
-His face looked like truly surprised.
+Yes, I can recall the scene.
+His face looked truly surprised.

 To be frank, you must make a choice.
-To take your time to make photos or to listen to the guide.
-You are given of course some time to make photos, but as the village is widespread and the time for each visiting group limited, if you do not make the shots as you walk through you will not make pictures at all locations that interest you.
+To take your time to take photos or to listen to the guide.
+You are given of course some time to take pictures, but as the village is widespread and the time for each visiting group limited, if you do not make the shots as you walk through you will not take pictures at all locations that interest you.

 The walk through the Hobbiton has taken us around two hours that ended in the Hobbiton local pub (a restaurant) designed for a ‘bit larger’ Hobbits.
 All Hobbits’ houses in the village are only exteriors.
-But in that restaurant you feel like being inside, even in the rest room.
+But in that restaurant, you feel like being inside, even in the restroom.
 We were served ginger beer.
-Yet again you had to make a choice.
-Grab a bite or look around and make photos.
-Yet again you must stick to the time plan.
-However, the next group that entered Hobbiton was the last one on that day with a different planning.
+Yet again, you had to make a choice.
+Grab a bite or look around and take photos.
+Yet again, you must stick to the time plan.
+However, the next group that entered Hobbiton was the last one on that day with different planning.
 The last group is the one that stays longer to enjoy a long evening in the Hobbits’ restaurant.
 I was a bit envious of them.
 If I were to plan the New Zealand travel schedule yet again, I would book the tour that includes the evening supper.
 It sounded like fun.

 back to New Zealand home page >>>